menu icon

 • Sauces and Marinades: Incorporate raspberry syrup into sauces for savory dishes like duck, pork, or chicken.
 You can also use it as a marinade base for grilling meats or vegetables.

 • Homemade Sodas: Mix raspberry syrup with club soda or seltzer water to make a refreshing homemade soda.
 Add ice and a slice of lemon or lime for an extra touch of flavor.
+If you enjoy fun, fizzy drinks, try this strawberry cream soda for another delicious variation.

 Recipe FAQs